VoltRipper

 The honest bottom line

-The Talaria MX5 Pro is the bike the Light Bee X's spec sheet has been waiting for a rival to build — more power, more speed, more torque, more battery, more range, a warranty, and a slightly lower price, for a higher Score (85 vs 83).
+The Talaria MX5 Pro is the bike the Light Bee X's spec sheet has been waiting for a rival to build — more power, more speed, more torque, more battery, more range, and a warranty, for a higher Score (91 vs 89).
 If you shop on hardware-per-dollar, buy it.

 But the Light Bee X isn't beaten.
 It's 35 lb lighter — a genuinely different and more flickable machine — and it's backed by an aftermarket, resale market, and community nothing else in the class matches.
 For a first serious bike, tight-trail riding, smaller riders, or anyone who plans to own and upgrade for years, that combination still makes it the safer, smarter pick.

-Same money, two different philosophies: the MX5 Pro is more bike; the Light Bee X is more platform.
+Two different philosophies, and no longer the same money: the MX5 Pro is more bike; the Light Bee X is more platform, and now also $590 cheaper.
 Buy the one whose trade-off matches how you actually ride.
 Still deciding?
 Run the Find Your Ride configurator, or step back to the brand-level Sur-Ron vs Talaria comparison.

 VoltRipper is independent — we don't sell Sur-Ron, Talaria, or any bike, and our Score comes from verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ